CDRussell/Room/README.md

 # Room
 This project is the sample app for the [Room course on Caster.io](https://caster.io/courses/storing-data-in-android-with-room).
-You will want to watch the
+You will want to watch the full course there which will explain all of the code in this project.

 # Project Structure
 This project is structured such that each lesson in the Caster.io course will typically add new code to the app.